paulrougieux/cobwood/notebooks/reproduce_gfpmx_simulation.md

 ```python
 # Load
 from gftmx.gfpmx_data import gfpmx_data
 ```

 # Introduction

-The purpose of this notebook is to reproduce estimation from the GFPMX model, using the spreadsheet data available from https://buongiorno.russell.wisc.edu/gfpm/.
+The purpose of this notebook is to reproduce estimations from the GFPMX model, using the spreadsheet data available from https://buongiorno.russell.wisc.edu/gfpm/.

 # Consumption